Agostino Bassi: Early life

+After high school, he entered the University of Pavia, where he studied law but also followed the lessons of Alessandro Volta, Lazzaro Spallanzani, and Antonio Scarpa.
+He established close ties with the physician Giovanni Rasori.

 Career

 His studies of 1807 concerned mal de segno (also known as muscardine, after a French candy), a lethal disease of domestic silkworms (Bombyx mori).
 Infected caterpillars are covered with a fine white powder and die.
-This disease initially appeared in Italy around 1805; then in France, by 1841.
+This disease initially appeared in Italy around 1805; then in France by 1841.
 After 1849, the silk farms were almost all abandoned because of this devastating disease.
 Giacomo Maria Foscarini had proved that muscardine was contagious.
 The research to find the cause of the disease took Bassi 25 years.
 He published the results of his investigations in a paper entitled Del mal del segno, calcinaccio o moscardino (1835), stating that a living entity was the culprit, and that it was contagious; we now know that the powdery appearance on the killed silkworms is caused by the production of millions of infectious white fungal spores on the dead insect (see Beauveria bassiana).
 He is credited with rescuing the economically important silk industry, by recommendations like the use of disinfectants; separating the rows of feeding caterpillars; isolating and destroying infected caterpillars; and keeping the farms clean.
 This brought Bassi immediate fame.
 "Del Mal del Segno, Calcinaccio o Moscardino" was translated into French and distributed throughout Europe.

-From this work he expanded on a theory explaining that many diseases of plants, animals and human beings were caused by pathogenic organisms.
+From this work, he expanded on a theory explaining that many diseases of plants, animals and human beings were caused by pathogenic organisms.
 He thus preceded the work of Louis Pasteur and Robert Koch.
 He was also the author of work on the culture of potatoes, on cheese, wine making, leprosy and cholera.

-Louis Pasteur (1822–1895) was greatly influenced by his work.
+His work greatly influenced Louis Pasteur (1822–1895).
 Pasteur had the portraits of both Spallanzani and Bassi in his office.

 Bassi’s tomb in Lodi

 Agostino Bassi was buried in the Romanesque church of Saint Francis (13th century).
-His tomb can be seen in the right transept, laid to a wall, at the ground level.
+His tomb can be seen in the right transept, laid against a wall, at the ground level.